recommenders-team/recommenders/README.md

 ## What's New (October, 2023)

-We are pleased to announced that we have joined the [Linux Foundation of AI and Data](https://lfaidata.foundation/) (LF AI & Data).
-With this move, our objective is to keep building an ecosystem to sustain open source innovation and collaboration in recommendation systems.
+We are pleased to announce that this repository (formerly known as Microsoft Recommenders, https://github.com/microsoft/recommenders)", has joined the [Linux Foundation of AI and Data](https://lfaidata.foundation/) (LF AI & Data)!
+The new organization, `recommenders-team`, reflects this change.

-We moved to a new organization!
+We hope this move makes it easy for anyone to contribute!
+Our objective continues to be building an ecosystem and a community to sustain open source innovations and collaborations in recommendation systems.

 Now to access the repo, instead of going to https://github.com/microsoft/recommenders, you need to go to https://github.com/recommenders-team/recommenders.
 The old URL will still resolve to the new one, but we recommend that you update your bookmarks.

 ## Introduction